rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 “Fuck.”
 Ian looked crushed.
 “You think so?”

 “I mean, I don’t know for sure,” Kara admitted.
-“But I once heard her bragging about setting up three hookups in one night in case the first two were duds.”
+“But I once heard her bragging about setting up three hookups in one night, in case the first two were duds.”

 “Ugh, I should have known better.
 She’s too hot.
 She’s out of my league.”